Arranging a Funeral or Cremation in Brooklyn

 Funeral homes are required to provide current retail price information by telephone.
 According to the law, any consumer entering a funeral home and making inquiries must be presented with a general price list (GPL).
 This must itemize the costs of funeral services and the merchandise for sale from a funeral director.

 We often get asked ‘what is the cost of a funeral in Brooklyn?’ and this is unfortunately not a straightforward question to answer.
 Unlike many other trades and professions, average service charges can vary significantly.
-The average cost of a funeral with burial, according to the National Funeral Directors Association is $7,360 (2017), but this does not take into account any cemetery fees.
+The average cost of a funeral with burial, according to the National Funeral Directors Association is $7,640 (2019), but this does not take into account any cemetery fees.
 This is what can significantly add to the cost of a funeral as cemetery plot prices in Brooklyn can be quite expensive as a single burial plot in Green-Wood Cemetery costs between $12,000 to $14,000.
-The average cost for a direct cremation

 Cremation services in Brooklyn